Emily Mae Smith

-Emily Mae Smith (born 1979) is a visual artist from Austin, Texas.
+Emily Mae Smith (born 1979) is an American visual artist from Austin, Texas.
 Her sly, humorous, and riveting compositions nod to art historical movements such as Greek Mythology and Surrealism through with a distinctly 21st century spin.
 Her genre-defying paintings speak through a vocabulary of signs and symbols addressing timely subjects including gender, class, and violence.
 Smith’s paintings tackle art history’s phallocentric myths and create imagery for subjectivities absent in visual culture, specifically the feminist perspective.

 Biography

-Emily Mae Smith (born 1979) is a visual artist from Austin, Texas who lives and works in Brooklyn, New York.
+Smith was born in Austin, Texas in 1979.
+She now lives and works in Brooklyn, New York.
 Smith attended the University of Texas from 1997-2002, receiving a B.F.A. in Studio Art.
 Upon graduating in 2002, she was presented with the Roy Crane Award by the University of Texas.
 In 2005, Smith received the Edward Mazzella Jr. Scholarship from Columbia University.
 And in 2006, she received her M.F.A. in Visual Art from Columbia University.

 Smith typically creates narrative oil paintings.
 In Patricia Hickson’s text about Emily Mae Smith’s exhibition at the Wadsworth Atheneum, she writes, “With a nod to distinct painting movements in the history of art, such as Symbolism, Surrealism, and Pop art, Emily Mae Smith creates lively compositions that offer sly social and political commentary.”